priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 ## The Problem

 As with many organizations, we had an org-wide service that provided roles associated with a given username.
-While each service had its own complexities, for this post, roles as a response to a username input will suffice to illustrate the problem.
+While each service had its complexities, for this post, roles as a response to a username input will suffice to illustrate the problem.
 This legacy service exposed SOAP APIs for consumption by other applications.
 Our team was responsible for managing around 14-15 microservices, all of which needed user role information for data visibility purposes.

 To streamline usage, handle API authentication/authorization, implement rate limiting, and manage caching strategies, the team provided a wrapper library for the underlying authorization service.
-To further simplify integration with these microservices, our team developed an additional library encapsulating the auth-wrapper library, adding all common and required functionalities, making it easy for all microservices to consume.
+To further simplify integration with these microservices, our team developed an additional library encapsulating the auth-wrapper library, adding all common and required functionalities, and making it easy for all microservices to consume.
 This also became useful for other teams in our project who could consume this library.

 The auth-library provided models to represent the request/response.
 Different APIs had different models and helper functions.
-As I mentioned, its much more than a username and a list of roles.
+As I mentioned, it's much more than a username and a list of roles.

 As part of a larger initiative, the entire organization was moving towards more